The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: The linearized Cattaneo-type model involving fractional Laplacians

-with $\alpha\in[0,1]$ and $b\nu\ll 1$ such that $b\nu<2c_0$.
-Later, we will derive some optimal decay estimates and asymptotic profiles of the solutions to \eqref{Eq-Linear-Cattaneo-Fractional} for three cases $\alpha\in[0,1/2)$, $\alpha\in(1/2,1]$ and $\alpha=1/2$.
-Note that formally taking the singular limit case $\tau=0$, the third order (in time) PDEs \eqref{Eq-Linear-Cattaneo-Fractional} will reduce to the well-known structurally damped waves (see \cite{D'Abbicco-Reissig=2014,D'Abbicco-Ebert=2014,Ikehata=2014,Ikehata-Takeda=2019} and references therein).
-Nevertheless, some new effects from the operator $\tau\partial_t+\ml{I}$ occur not only in higher regularities of initial datum, but also in large time asymptotics of the solutions with a new threshold $\alpha=1/3$ for the linearized problem (see Remark \ref{Rem01} later).
-As vital preliminaries for studying the nonlinear problem \eqref{Eq-Cattaneo-Fractional}, we will estimate $\partial_t^j\varphi(t,\cdot)$ in some norms for $j=0,\dots,3$, whose reasons are the representations \eqref{Rep-non} and \eqref{Cn}.
-One may read Remark \ref{Rem-Regularity} as well.
+with $\alpha\in[0,1]$.
+Throughout this section, we will always assume $0<b\nu\ll 1$, which will be implicit in all statements of Section \ref{Section 3}.
+In what follows, we will derive some optimal decay estimates and asymptotic profiles of the solutions to \eqref{Eq-Linear-Cattaneo-Fractional} for three cases $\alpha\in[0,1/2)$, $\alpha\in(1/2,1]$ and $\alpha=1/2$.
+Note that formally taking the singular limit case $\tau=0$, the third-order (in time) PDEs \eqref{Eq-Linear-Cattaneo-Fractional} will reduce to the structurally damped waves (see \cite{D'Abbicco-Reissig=2014,D'Abbicco-Ebert=2014,Ikehata=2014,Ikehata-Takeda=2019} and references therein).
+Nevertheless, some new effect from the operator $\tau\partial_t+\ml{I}$ occur not only for initial data with higher regularity, but also in large-time asymptotics of the solutions with a new threshold $\alpha=1/3$ for the linearized problem (see Remark \ref{Rem01} later).
+As fundamental preliminaries for studying the nonlinear viscous problem in \eqref{Eq-Cattaneo-Fractional}, we will estimate $\partial_t^j\varphi(t,\cdot)$ in some Sobolev norms for $j=0,\dots,3$.